guusj/books/Warbreaker_BrandonSanderson.md

 _Princess_, the paper read. _Please trust these men.
 Denth has served me well for some measure now, and he is loyal—if any mercenary can be called loyal.
 He and his men have been paid, and I am confident he will stay true to us for the duration of his contract.
 I offer proof of authenticity by virtue of this password: bluemask._
 The writing was in Lemex’s hand.
 More than that, he had given the proper password.
 Not “bluemask”—that was misdirection.
 The true password was using the word “measure” instead of time.
 She glanced at Denth, who slurped out the insides of another claw.
 “Ah, now,” he said, tossing aside the shell.
 “This is the tricky part; she has to make a decision.
 Are we telling her the truth, or are we fooling her?
 Have we fabricated that letter?
 Or maybe we took the old spy captive and tortured him, forcing him to write the words.”
 “We could bring you his fingers as proof of our good faith,” Tonk Fah said.
-“Would that help?
+“Would that help?”
 Vivenna raised an eyebrow.
 “Mercenary humor?”
 “Such that it is,” Denth said with a sigh.
 “We’re not generally a clever lot.
 Otherwise, we’d probably have selected a profession without such a high mortality rate.”
 “Like your profession, Princess,” Tonks said.
 “Good lifespans, usually.
 I’ve often wondered if I should apprentice myself to one.”